Thermally conductive plastic – How innovative PlastFormance technology can replace metal

 Combination of electrical insulation and thermal conductivity in one material

-High freedom of design, due to injection molding processing
+High design freedom thanks to injection molding.

-Integration of different components in one device
+Integration of various components into one component

 Cost savings in the overall system